kwat0308/gtracr/README.md

     - The azimuthal angle is defined where 0 degrees points to the North Pole.
 Valid angles are in the interval of [0, 360].

-    - The altitude, defined in km, is the altitude in which the cosmic ray collides with the atmosphere and creates particle showers.

   - The energy (center-of-mass energy) or the rigidity of the cosmic ray, defined in GeV (for energy) or GV (for rigidity).

     - Only one or the other may be used as valid inputs, otherwise an error will be thrown.
     - The rigidity is defined as such: pc / Ze, where p is the momentum of the particle, Z is the charge of the particles (defined in e), and c is the speed of light in vacuum.

   - Optional parameters:

+    - The altitude, defined in km, is the altitude in which the cosmic ray collides with the atmosphere and creates particle showers.
+Default 100km (Honda et. al, 2015)

     - escape_altitude: the altitude in which we declare that the cosmic ray trajectory is allowed.
 Default to 10 times the Earth's radius.
 Also defined in terms of kilometers.